aurimrv/scripts_python/README.md

 ### Pynguin test sets for each algorithm

-Utilizing the script `runPynguin.sh`, we can execute the automatic test set generator with different algorithms.
+Utilizing the script `00runPynguin.sh`, we can execute the automatic test set generator with different algorithms.

 There are a few mandatory parameters, such as: `<project root dir>`, `<algorithm>` and `<seed>`.
 It is also possible to include the optional paramenter `<max_timeout(s)>`.